 What is Soil pH?

-Soil pH is the measure of concentration of hydrogen atoms in solution.
-The scale has a range from 0 to 14.
+Soil pH is the measure of the concentration of hydrogen atoms in solution.
+The scale ranges from 0 to 14.
 Less than 7 is acidic, 7 is neutral, and greater than 7 is considered alkaline or basic.
 As the soil pH increases, the number of hydrogen atoms decreases.
 However, the scale is not linear.
 Soil with a pH of 5.5 is 10 times more acidic than soil with a pH of 6.5 and 100 times more acidic than soil with a pH of 7.5.
-It is important to remember the scale is not linear when adding amendments to modify soil pH.
-When modifying soil pH, doubling the amount of sulfur or lime will not double the change in soil pH.
+It is important to remember this when adding amendments to modify soil pH because doubling the amount of sulfur or lime will not double the change in soil pH.

 Soil pH in Iowa